Boot ROM: Texas Instruments

 On the OMAP36xx system on a chip, the boot ROM looks for the first stage bootloader at the sectors 0x0 and 0x20000 (128KB), and on the AM3358 system on a chip, it additionally looks at 0x40000 (256KiB) and 0x60000 (384KiB).
 In both cases its maximum size is 128KiB.
 This is because the (first stage) bootloader is loaded in an SRAM that is inside the system on a chip.

-The OMAP and AM335x systems on a chip can be configured to verify the signature of the booloaders.
+The OMAP and AM335x systems on a chip can be configured to verify the signature of the bootloaders.
 Many devices with such system on a chip were sold without verification configured and on those devices users can install the bootloader they want, including several free and open-source software bootloaders like Das U-Boot and Coreboot and Barebox.